near/wasmer/lib/api/README.md

   transform WebAssembly into executable code:
   * [`wasmer-compiler-singlepass`] provides a fast compilation-time but an unoptimized runtime speed,
-  * [`wasmer-compiler-cranelift`] provides the right balance between compilation-time and runtime performance, useful for development,

 * **Headless mode** — Once a WebAssembly module has been compiled, it is possible to serialize it in a file for example, and later execute